|1 Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven.|

 Paul’s Personal Farewell (4:15-18)

 The meeting of churches in homes was very common.
-Synagogues were run by the Jews in this new sect of Christianity could only meet in people's houses.
+Synagogues were run by the Jews.
+This new sect of Christianity could only meet in peoples' houses.

 |17 And say to Archippus, "Take heed to the ministry which you have received in the Lord, that you may fulfill it."|